hwengineer/rf_linkbudget/docs/rf_linkbudget_circuit.rst

                        OIP3=30)

 The single-sideband noisefigure is equal to the insertion loss of the mixer.
-We will ad the other sideband noise in the callback function
+We will add the sideband-noise in the callback function

 As we will see there is the therm : `(10**(Att/10) * rf.RFMath.T0 - rf.RFMath.T0)` which adds the sideband noise term.
 In this case the sideband-noise is suppressed down to the noisefloor and will add 3dB noisefigure.
 We can also simulate the influence of higher sideband noise the same way.